glessard/swift-channels/README.md

 is both empty and closed returns nil.
 This causes the while loop in the example to exit.

+#### Multiplexing

+It exists.

 #### Performance

-On OS X, with Swift 1.2 and whole-module optimization, message transmission with no thread contention is slightly faster as it would be in Go 1.4, e.g. 140 vs. 160 nanoseconds on a 2008 Mac Pro (2.8 GHz Xeon "Harpertown" (E5462)).
+On OS X, with Swift 2.0b1 and whole-module optimization, message transmission with no thread contention about as fast as in Go 1.4.
 With thread contention, Go channels are *much* faster (about 10x), due to the context switching time involving threads.
-Go has a very lightweight concurrency system, while this library pauses and resumes system threads.
+Go has a very lightweight concurrency system, while this library must pause and resume system threads.

 When under contention, message transmission through an unbuffered channel takes about the same time as two context switches, and that